WARRIORS OF YEDAHN #4

-Warrior’s Captive is a genetic fated mates, steamy slow burn, surprise pregnancy urban sci fi romance with a HEA.
+Warrior’s Captive is a genetic fated mates, steamy slow burn surprise pregnancy romance with a HEA.
 Book 4 in the Warriors of Yedahn series.

 “I’m sorry,” she said.
 “I’m interrupting your decompression time.”
 She set the glass down and began to push herself up.
 This was clearly not the time to start a discussion that may well become heated.

 She stilled, startled by the unfamiliar edge in his voice, then settled back into the couch to finish her juice.

 When she finished, he spoke again.
 “Now tell me what you wanted to talk to me about.”